 In each of my works, whether painting or photography, I seek to capture a narrative, an instant in time that tells a larger story, a microcosm of an essential truth, whether it be a person engaged in an activity or with objects that reveal their essence, or excerpts from life that reveal a timeless quality, or exhibit a compelling pattern of color, form or composition.
 I seek to draw the eye to an artistic congruence, to show an image or pattern or harmony that is universal, expressed uniquely.
 This focus continues to attract my eye and center my artistic attention.

-Art studies include intensive study at Studio Incamminati (Nelson Shank's atelier in Philadelphia), with Lea Wight, Stephen Early, Natalie Italiano, Leona Shanks, JaFang Lu, and Robin Frey; The Frank Covino Academy of Art; Smithsonian Institute (studies with Trinka Margua Simon); Washington Studio School in Georgetown; Sadie Valeri; and workshops with Mark Carder, Dominic Vignola, Timothy Tyler, James Sulkowski, Dan Nelson, Paul McCormick, Judy Crane, Rhonda Myers, and others; and a great deal of time spent in museums around the world.
+Art studies include intensive study at Studio Incamminati (Nelson Shank's atelier in Philadelphia), with Lea Wight, Stephen Early, Natalie Italiano, Leona Shanks, JaFang Lu, and Robin Frey; The Frank Covino Academy of Art; Smithsonian Institute (studies with Trinka Margua Simon); Washington Studio School in Georgetown; Sadie Valeri; and workshops with Mark Carder, Dominic Vignola, Timothy Tyler, David Gray, David Jamieson, James Sulkowski, Dan Nelson, Paul McCormick, Judy Crane, Rhonda Myers, and others; and a great deal of time spent in museums around the world.
 I have exhibited work in juried and non-juried shows.